Pychangeric/sinatra-react-project/README.md

 *****
 ## Live Link
-Or you can access the web application directly via this [LINK.](link.com/)
+Or you can access to the frontend bit through the below link [https://dancing-narwhal-cadc38.netlify.app/](link.com/)
 *****
 ## Dependencies
 - Google